 The aircraft squadrons are proposed for basing at Andersen AFB North Ramp, in a separately constructed air facility (see Section 2.4).
 Andersen AFB North Ramp currently has two parallel runways: one 11,185 ft (3,411 m) and one 10,558 ft (3,220 m) long.
-Currently, 29,542 sorties are generated at North Ramp and under the 2014 no-action alternative, 68,139 sorties would be generated at Andersen AFB (Czech and Kester 2008).
+Currently, 29,542 sorties are generated at North

+Ramp and under the 2014 no-action alternative, 68,139 sorties would be generated at Andersen AFB (Czech and Kester 2008).
 Typical training missions can occur both day and night.

-In addition, aviation training would occur along random flight paths following VFR and in accordance with existing DoD and Marine Corps flight procedures and restrictions for overflight of populated areas and would be integrated with MIRC training operations.
+In addition, aviation training would occur along proposed flight corridors and SUA within and offshore Guam and integrated with MIRC training operations.
 Specific aviation training proposals for Guam and surrounding airspace are discussed below.